 Mr. Mark S. Allen, NBWSC Chairman Urges Us to Act Now...

-This is the 92nd year commemoration of the date that destroyed 35 city blocks of the original, Black Wall Street Of Tulsa, Oklahoma.
+National Black Wall Street Chicago commemorates June 1st, 1921, the date that destroyed 35 city blocks of the original, Black Wall Street Of Tulsa, Oklahoma.
 This historic black community contained over 600 Black owned and operated businesses.

 Today National Black Wall Street Chicago is committed to continuing the spirit and example of the original Black Wall Street.